-One of the easiest ways of boosting your score is getting on the electoral roll.
-It’s free to register on the About My Vote website – if you aren’t on it then you probably won’t get credit.
+One of the easiest ways to boost your score is by getting on the electoral roll.
+It’s free to register on the electoral commission website.

 2. Demonstrate financial stability

-Obviously, the best way to improve your credit rating is to manage your debts well.
-Don’t miss any monthly payments, stick to the payment deadline, and stay within your credit limit.
+One of the best ways to improve your credit rating is to manage your debts well.
+Don’t miss any monthly repayments, stick to the payment deadline, and stay within your credit limit.

 3. Check your credit report annually

-Review your report each year to check all the information held about you is correct.
-And of course amend any errors if you spot them.
+Review your report regularly to check all the information held about you is correct and amend any errors if you spot them.

-You might owe nothing on the cards, but the lender will look at all your available credit before it makes a decision on your application.
+You might owe nothing on a card, but the lender will look at all your available credit lines before it makes a decision on your application.

 5. Cut financial links with previous partners

-If you have any joint financial products, they could influence a lender’s decision.
-Ask all three CRAs to add a ‘notice of disassociation’ to your file if you have cut ties with an ex-partner.
+If you have any joint financial products they might influence a lender’s decision.
+Ask credit rating agencies to add a ‘notice of disassociation’ to your file if you have cut ties with an ex-partner.

 6. Consider a credit builder card

-Prove you can manage your debts sensibly and improve your score.
-Interest rates on credit cards for low credit scores are usually high, so only consider this option if you can keep your borrowing under control.
+Prove you can manage your debts sensibly and it should grow your credit score.
+Interest rates on credit cards for low credit scores are generally high so only consider this option if you can keep your borrowing under control.